-He may be ferocious in the kitchen, but he’s obviously a softie at heart: Gordon Ramsay not only welcomes children to most of his restaurants; he also lets those under eight years old eat for free from the kids’ menus at Bread Street Cafe in Ealing during the summer holidays.
+He may be ferocious in the kitchen, but he’s obviously a softie at heart.
+Gordon Ramsay not only welcomes children to most of his restaurants; he also lets those under eight years old eat for free from the kids’ menus at selected Gordon Ramsay Restaurants.

-Simply order from the a la carte menu when you dine and for every adult main, kids can enjoy a main and drink on Gordon.
+Simply order from the a la carte menu when you dine and for every adult main, kids can enjoy a main on Gordon.

 View this post on Instagram